How content systems design works

 Illustrative domain-specific content systems.

 Click each example to get a feel for what the system would typically contain once the universal template is adapted to a specific content domain.
+In practice, these are usually scoped to a real channel, product, workflow, or platform – a product's UI strings, a help centre, a technical documentation set, an internal staff knowledge base – rather than a generic domain in the abstract.

 Brand content systemVoice, terminology, claims, proof.
 Click to expand